napi-rs/website/docs/concepts/enum.md

 }
 ```

 In `TypeScript`, numeric `enums` members also get a reverse mapping from enum values to enum names.
 But in Rust, we don't have this reverse mapping behavior.
-It just a plain JavaScript Object.
+It is just a plain JavaScript Object.

-Also, **NAPI-RS** doesn't support generate Rust `enum` `impl` into JavaScript.
+Also, **NAPI-RS** doesn't support generating Rust `enum` `impl` into JavaScript.